-About Certified Financial Planner (CFP) – An Overview
+CFP – Certified Financial Planner Certification Programme Overview

-The CERTIFIED FINANCIAL PLANNER® qualification is for those wishing to practice the profession of financial planning and who wish to master a certain level of theoretical knowledge and practical application of financial planning in such areas as:
+The CFP – CERTIFIED FINANCIAL PLANNER qualification is for those wishing to practice the profession of financial planning and who wish to master a certain level of theoretical knowledge and practical application of financial planning in such areas as:

 General principles of financial planning